Healthdirect Free Australian health advice you can count on.

 You can help prevent corneal ulcers by taking care of your eyes, and by seeing your doctor promptly if your eyes seem infected or have something in them.

-If you wear contact lenses, you can help prevent corneal ulcers by:
+If you wear contact lenses, you can help prevent corneal ulcers.
+Make sure you:

-• not wearing them longer than you should
+• don't wear them for longer than recommended

-If you have dry eye disease, or your lids do not close completely, keep your eyes moist with tear-substitute eye drops.
+If you have dry eye disease, or your eyelids do not close completely, keep your eyes moist with tear-substitute eye drops.

-Wear goggles to protect your eyes from particles — for example, when you are gardening or using power tools.
+To avoid getting dirt or objects in your eye, wear goggles to protect your eyes from flying particles — for example, when you are gardening or using power tools.

 Learn more here about the development and quality assurance of healthdirect content.